Guadeloupe national football team: History

-International success

-Guadeloupe was a surprise qualifier for the CONCACAF Gold Cup in 2007.
-The regional team earned qualification to the tournament after finishing in 4th place at the 2006–07 Caribbean Nations Cup.
+Guadeloupe was a surprise qualifier for the 2007 CONCACAF Gold Cup, the team earned qualification to the tournament after finishing in fourth place in the 2007 Caribbean Cup.
 The appearance in the Gold Cup marked Guadeloupe's first in the competition and they opened the campaign on 6 June 2007 with a 1–1 draw against Haiti.
 In the team's following match against Canada, Guadeloupe recorded a 2–1 victory in front of 20,000 spectators at the Orange Bowl in Miami.
-The team finally succumbed to defeat losing 1–0 to the reigning champions of UNCAF, Costa Rica, to close out group play.
+The team finally succumbed to defeat losing 1–0 to Costa Rica, to close out group play.

 Guadeloupe advanced to the knockout stage of the competition as a result of being the second best performing third-place team in group play.
-In the quarterfinals, Guadeloupe were pitted against Honduras and earned an upset victory defeating the Hondurans 2–1 at the Reliant Stadium in Houston.
+In the quarter-finals, Guadeloupe were pitted against Honduras and earned an upset victory defeating the Hondurans 2–1 at the Reliant Stadium in Houston.
 Prior to its elimination, Honduras had been equal to the task of Guadeloupe having beaten Mexico 2–1 and dominating Cuba 5–0.
 In the ensuing round, Guadeloupe were defeated by Mexico 1–0.
 However, despite the loss, Guadeloupe were praised for its strong defensive performance.
 Guadeloupe's finish in the tournament was the best finish by a Caribbean island team since Trinidad and Tobago reached the semifinals of the 2000 tournament.